Date: 27 April 2017. Buying a Big

 Every boat we have seen thus far described as "turn key" (meaning ready to go, perfect)

-wasn't.
-I just wish folks would say needs major overhaul or leaks
+was not.
+I wish folks would say needs major overhaul or leaks

 like a sieve but otherwise okay.
 All boats need something, at least at the lower end of